gameblabla/amigacd32_library/README.md

 The idea is to have enough working to port simple framebuffer based games like Wolfenstein 3D.

 # Not (currently) supported
+- Hardware sprites (Something i would like to have partial support for at least)
 - HAM color modes
-- Hardware sprites
-- Amiga Copper
+- Amiga Copper (I'm not sure i'll ever come to this)
-- MOD/XM support (This is intended for the CD32, use CDDA for music.
-Worst case, looping samples if you have enough memory)
-- CDTV support (i may reconsider this in the future but this won't work for the scope of this project)
+- MOD/XM support (I need to integrate this :https://github.com/keirf/amiga-stuff/tree/master/testkit)
+- CDTV support

 Beyond that, the fact it uses the system libraries means it's not as optimal as it can be speed wise.